kawilliams/kawilliams.github.io/teaching/hci/hci-fall-2024.markdown

 **Allowed uses of AI**
 * To proofread your writing; to check grammar, rigor, and style (such as using Grammarly); to find alternative wording.
 * To generate boilerplate code; to debug error messages.
 You will learn a wide variety of tools in a short amount of time -- I don't expect you to become an expert on your own.
 You may use generative AI to assist with coding and to get you 80% of the way there on assignments.
 You *will* need to revise this code, since AI will produce buggy or inefficient code.
-* To verbally read articles (so you listen to the original text, rather than read it); to *summarize* articles for *your own understanding* (not for a grade) *after* you have already read the original text.
+* To verbally read the full contents of articles (so you listen to the original text, rather than read it); to *summarize* articles for *your own understanding* (not for a grade) *after* you have already read the original text.
+* To study for the Oral Exam by prompting Gemini/Amplify/etc. to ask you interview questions about the material.
+I have had students use this and they audibly (out loud) rehearsed their answers in their dorm room.
+These students did well on the Oral Exam, not because of the AI, but because they practiced speaking their answers.

 **You may NOT use AI:**
 * To generate outlines for blog posts.
 The [Design Doc](/teaching/hci/design-doc) serves as your starting point for blog posts and we will read plenty of examples of great blog posts.
 I expect the content of your writing, from outline to final product, to be solely written by you (see acceptable uses in proofreading above).
 * To summarize a text or video without you reading or watching the original.
 The authors and creators of these works have used deliberate language and have carefully crafted their position.
 You will likely receive an incorrect or incomplete summary if you rely only on AI summaries.
+* To answer questions during Kahoot sessions or to generate answers during the Oral Exam.